 Preventive care is less expensive than repairing damage.
 Certain problems, like gum disease and early signs of decay, offer few warning signs.
-Regular visits allow us to monitor your oral health and catch any issues before they become big trouble.
+Regular visits allow us to monitor your oral health and catch any issues before they become troublesome.

-Although the American Dental Association recommends starting visits when children get teeth, usually at age one, we often find that kids do best around three years old.
-We recommend we provide your child with a referral to a pedodontist beginning at the age of three and we can begin seeing them beyond the age of five.
-At this time, we can take a look to make sure everything is on target, and we can start to create positive feelings for your child so that he or she will look forward to visiting the dentist
+Although the American Dental Association recommends starting visits when children get teeth--usually at age one--we often find that kids do best around three years old.
+At this time, the doctor can take a look to make sure everything is on target, and we can start to create positive feelings for your child so that he or she will look forward to visiting the dentist.